kubermatic/docs/content/kubermatic/main/tutorials-howtos/OPA-integration/_index.en.md

 ```

 - `constraintType` - must be equal to the name of an existing Constraint Template
+- `enforcementAction` - (optional) defines the action to take in response to a constraint being violated.
+By default, EnforcementAction is set to deny as the default behavior is to deny admission requests with any violation.
+Works the same as [Gatekeeper enforcementAction](https://open-policy-agent.github.io/gatekeeper/website/docs/violations/)
 - `match` - works the same as [Gatekeeper Constraint matching](https://github.com/open-policy-agent/gatekeeper#constraints)
 - `parameters` - holds the parameters that are used in Constraints.
 As in Gatekeeper, this can be basically anything that fits the related Constraint Template.